lunar/snyk_exporter/README.md

 # Deployment

-To deploy the exporter in Kubernetes, you can find a simple Kubernetes deployment yaml in the `examples` folder.
-You have to add your snyk token and the snyk organizations that you want to get metrics from.
+To deploy the exporter in Kubernetes, you can find a simple Kubernetes deployment and secret yaml in the `examples` folder.
+You have to add your snyk token in the `secrets.yaml` and/or the snyk organizations that you want to get metrics from in the args section of the `deployment.yaml`.
+If you don't specify a snyk-organization, the exporter will scrape all organizations the key provides access to.
 The examples assumes that you have a namespace in kubernetes named: `monitoring`.

 It further assumes that you have [kubernetes service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) configured for you Prometheus instance and a target that will gather metrics from pods, similar to this:

 ```
 - job_name: 'kubernetes-pods'